Zab Judah: Judah vs. Corley

 After defeating Omar Weis by unanimous decision in July 2002, Judah challenged DeMarcus Corley for the WBO Light Welterweight title on July 12, 2003, at the Orleans Hotel and Casino in Las Vegas.
 Judah knocked Corley down with a left hand in the third round en route to defeating Corley by split decision.
 Judah broke his left hand during the fight.
 In his only defense of the WBO title, Judah knocked out Jaime Rangel in the first round on December 13, 2003.

 Welterweight

 Judah vs. Spinks

 On April 10, 2004, at the Mandalay Bay Resort and Casino in Las Vegas, Judah fought Cory Spinks for the Undisputed Welterweight Championship.
 Judah had trouble at the start figuring out how to fight Spinks, the taller fighter.
 He could not move forward to get inside, but was having success moving laterally.
 Spinks scored a knockdown in the eleventh round, but Judah came back and put Spinks down to the canvas in the final round.
 In the end, Spinks defeated Judah by unanimous decision with scores of 114–112 twice and 116–112.
+In a 2026 Ring Champs interview, Zab stated that since it was his first welterweight fight, he decided to box Spinks and didn't realize until the twelfth round knockdown that he could have done that all night.